Mooney Family of Kilmacud House 1828 -1849

 1846, being proposed by Dr Henry Fulton and L.E.
 Foot.
 He failed to renew his membership in

 1847 and was stricken from the register.
-Thmas and his sons William and Henry all signed up
+Thomas and his sons William and Henry all signed up

 to the Rev Theobald Matthew's temperance.
-Commited O'Connellites, Henry was a signatory of
+Committed O'Connellites, Henry was a signatory of

 the petition to release Charles Gavan Duffy.